Non-Bloch band theory for non-Hermitian continuum systems: Homogeneous continuum systems

-After developing the theory of the continuum GBZ, in this part, we elucidate the important role of the boundary conditions.
-It is the number of boundary conditions at two edges, not the details of them, that determines the form of the GBZ equation Eq. \eqref{eq:homogeneous_GBZ}.
-We already encounter examples of this conclusion in Sec.\ref{sec:homogenerous_hatano} and Sec. \ref{sec:homogeneous_p4}.
+After developing the theory of the generalized momentum space, in this part, we elucidate the important role of the boundary conditions.
+It is the number of boundary conditions at two edges, not the details of them, that determines the form of the equation Eq. \eqref{eq:homogeneous_GBZ}.
+We already encounter examples of this conclusion in Sec. \ref{sec:homogenerous_hatano} and Sec. \ref{sec:homogeneous_p4}.
 Here, we make a general argument about the role of boundary conditions.